SpareCores/sc-crawler/docs/index.md

 For advanced usage, check [sc_crawler.utils.hash_database][] to hash tables or rows.

-### Sync data
+### Copy and sync data

-To sync data between two databases, you can use the `sync` subcommand, which also supports feeding SCD tables.
+To copy data from a database to another one or sync data between two databases, you can use the `copy` and `sync` subcommands, which also support feeding SCD tables.

 ## ORM